awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

   +  Backtracking in Aurora
   +  Database activity streams
   +  Performance Insights
+  + Viewing logs in the AWS Management Console
 +  Connections to an Aurora Serverless v1 DB cluster are closed automatically if held open for longer than one day\.
 +  All Aurora Serverless v1 DB clusters have the following limitations:
   +  You can't export Aurora Serverless v1 snapshots to Amazon S3 buckets\.